Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

        ticker -> Unique stock ticker code listed in stock exchange date -> Date on which this lot was bought price -> Price at which the lot was bought.
 This would be integer.
-                We will use lowest possible currency denomination (Cents, Paisa etc) quantity -> Total quantity of the lot lotValue -> Total cost of the lot purchased.
+                We will use lowest possible currency denomination (Cents, Paisa etc).
+For that we will multiply the value with 100. quantity -> Total quantity of the lot lotValue -> Total cost of the lot purchased.
 This is the actually the product of quantity and price. i.e (quantity * price) type -> Type of security.
 For our case, it would be 'EQUITY'

 4. Stock: This holds the information of the security or stock listed at the stock exchange.
 We will hold very basic details like name, code etc